-All new employees are subject to a 6-month probationary period.
+All new employees are subject to a probationary period, details of which are found in your contract of employment.
 You will receive feedback throughout your probation period, with a formal review at the end.
 Your appointment will be confirmed on satisfactory completion of the probation period.
-During this probationary period, you
+During this probationary period you will be given appropriate support and development opportunity to help you reach the required standards.